************ Sermon on Mark 2:5 ************

 Why do they want to kill the Lord?
 In a series of 5 stories Mark paints a picture of increasing conflict between Jesus and the established Jewish authorities:

-2:13ff the Pharisees are offended that Jesus eats with tax collectors and sinners and question His disciples about this.
+-in 2:13ff the Pharisees are offended that Jesus eats with tax collectors and sinners and question His disciples about this

-2:18ff the Pharisees wonder why Jesus' disciples do not fast as do their disciples and John the Baptist's.
+-in 2:18ff the Pharisees wonder why Jesus' disciples do not fast as do their disciples and John the Baptist's

-2:23ff the Pharisees confront Jesus about the unlawful behavior of His disciples; namely, the picking of some heads of grain on the Sabbath.
+-in 2:23ff the Pharisees confront Jesus about the unlawful behavior of His disciples; namely, picking heads of grain on the Sabbath

-3:1ff the Pharisees are angry that on the Sabbath Jesus heals a man with a shriveled hand.
+-in 3:1ff the Pharisees are angry that on the Sabbath Jesus heals a man with a shriveled hand

 Like Mark, we are also interested in the cross and the grave.
-In a few moments we will be celebrating Holy Communion – in which we remember and celebrate the fact that Jesus went to the cross and the grave so that we could have forgiveness of sins.
+In a few moments we will be celebrating the Lord's Supper -- in which we remember and celebrate the fact that Jesus went to the cross and the grave so that we could have forgiveness of sins.

 The message of Scripture this morning is the same as the message of the Lord's Supper: namely, that Jesus has the authority to forgive sins.